-To illustrate the relationship between these components of estimation, let us return to the example school with a value-added score of 0.39.
-If the senior sample size at this institution were near 100, the school would have a standard error of 0.66 (on the standardized value-added score scale).
-The 95% confidence interval for this school would thus range from -0.81 to 1.77, which is calculated as the value-added estimate (0.48) plus or minus 1.96 multiplied by the standard error (0.66): $0.48 \pm (1.96)0.66$.
+To illustrate the relationship between these components of estimation, let us return to the example school with a value-added score of 0.18.
+If the senior sample size at this institution were near 100, the school would have a standard error of 0.64 (on the standardized value-added score scale).
+The 95% confidence interval for this school would thus range from -1.06 to 1.42, which is calculated as the value-added estimate (0.18) plus or minus 1.96 multiplied by the standard error (0.64).
 The confidence interval would have been much larger if this school tested only half as many students.
 Alternatively, it would have been much smaller if the school tested twice as many students.
 Larger confidence intervals denote less precise estimation, while smaller confidence intervals denote more precise estimation.

-Since 0 falls within this range, one might say the school's value-added score is not significantly different from 0.
+Since 0 falls within this range, one could say that the school's value-added score is not significantly different from 0.
 Here, it should be noted that a value-added score of 0 does not indicate the absence of learning, as if students made no gains at their institution.
-Rather, a value-added score of 0 reflects typical (or "near expected") average senior CLA+ performance, which implies educational outcomes typical of schools testing students with similar academic skills upon college entrance.
+Rather, a value-added score of 0 reflects typical (or "near expected") average senior CLA+ performance, relative to the CLA+ norm sample, compared to schools testing similar groups of students.
+Therefore, despite the positive value-added score of this school, it is not sufficiently large to infer that the school has larger-than-average learning gains relative to our institutional sample.